null-open-security-community/null-open-security-community.github.io/_posts/2021-09-20-null-study-groups.md

 ---
 layout: post
-title: null Study Groups: Learning Security & Building Networks
+title: null Study Groups - Learning Security & Building Networks
 ---

-<p><a href="https://null.community" target="_blank" rel="noreferrer noopener">null</a> is one of the most active, open security communities since 2010.
+[null](https://null.community) is one of the most active, open security communities since 2010.
 One of the main objectives for null is spreading information security awareness.
 Keeping that aim in mind, null has started null Study Groups.</p>

 ## About null Study Groups

-<p>null Study Group is a place where like-minded people get together and learn about different domains of security like web, cloud, etc.</p>
+null Study Group is a place where like-minded people get together and learn about different domains of security like web, cloud, etc.

 <!--more-->